No Silver Bullets: Why Understanding Software Cycle Time is Messy, Not Magic: Limitations

-Fourth, invisible collaborative activities and contributor role ambiguity limit interpretations of cycle time variations.
+Another major issue that threatens internal validity is invisible collaborative activities and contributor role ambiguity limit interpretations of cycle time variations.
 Developers communicate and collaborate in many ways that may not be captured in a ticket, e.g.~impromptu or formal mentorship, paired or mob programming, and planning meetings.
-Where activity data are collected for some of these activities, it is likely that such data may be perceived in our data collection as ``belonging'' to a single individual, but work may often reflect joint work (e.g., in the case of mentorship, paired, and planning activities where one developers ``logs'' the work of many).
+Where activity data are collected for some of these activities, it is likely that such data may be perceived in our data collection as ``belonging'' to a single individual, but work may often reflect joint work (e.g., in the case of mentorship, paired, and planning activities where one developer ``logs'' the work of many).
 These organizational communication activities and social norms may provide informative context for interpreting cycle time activities.
 For instance, organizational planning data may provide a useful next step in understanding how planning meetings do or do not cause downstream cycle time to progress more efficiently.
 Also many people that work on software may not be represented in this ticketing data.
 We also do not know for certain the job titles of each contributor to this dataset and use the term software developer broadly.